 The role of feisty interior designer Jan Morrow had been considered by Marilyn before she decided on Some Like It Hot, and both stars enjoyed their greatest successes that year.
 Doris Day earned her only Oscar nomination for Pillow Talk, while Marilyn won a Golden Globe for Some Like It Hot.
 Day was named World Film Favourite at the same 1960 ceremony; a title Monroe would take in 1962.
 After Some Like It Hot, Marilyn’s co-star Jack Lemmon was paired with Day in It Happened to Jane; and Tony Randall, Hudson’s sidekick in Pillow Talk, went on to work with Monroe in Let’s Make Love (1960.)
-In the same year, That Touch Of Mink, starring Doris and Cary Grant, became the first movie to gross $1 million in one theatre (New York’s Radio City Music Hall.)
+In the same year, another film considered by Marilyn – That Touch Of Mink, ultimately starring Doris and Cary Grant – became the first movie to gross $1 million in one theatre (New York’s Radio City Music Hall.)

 After Marilyn’s death in 1962, her unfinished marital comedy, Something’s Got to Give, was remade with Doris Day and James Garner (another of her frequent screen partners) as Move Over Darling.
 Thelma Ritter, who had also starred in The Misfits, played Day’s mother-in-law, and with a languid theme song from Doris countering all the froth and slapstick, Move Over Darling was another crowd-pleaser.
 But as the rebellious spirit of the Sixties took hold, Day’s wholesome image began to look dated.
 Far from the virginal stereotype, however, she played a range of characters, including wives, mothers and career women.
 Her 1967 comedy Western, The Ballad of Josie, also tackled feminist themes.